12 Top Garden & Landscaping Design Software Options in 2017 (Free & Paid)

 B. Paid Options

 If you’re looking for higher quality software, I hate to break it to you, but you need to buy it.
 The cost range is pretty high.
-Punch and HGTV software is on the lower end.
+Punch and HGTV software is on the lower end of the cost-range.
 Home Designer is mid-range and then Sketchup Pro is expensive.

 That said, in relation to how much landscaping costs, the software is pretty insignificant.
 I think it’s worth investing in quality software so you get a quality design and plan before investing thousands in the actual work.